Principles of Marketing

 In a nutshell

-- Learn the core skills needed for business and management
+- Learn the essential skills needed for a successful career in business

 This is for you if...